spenceryr/Lotus-58-Classic-Choc-V1/Lotus 58 Classic/v1.28/README.md

 Fully backwards compatible physically identical outline for plates and identical firmware.
-Updates rewuired to 3D cases for the reset/power switch.
+Updates required to 3D cases for the reset/power switch.

 # Parts needed